stemoutreach/CodeCreateLab/README.md

 ## 🛠️ Getting Started

-* Each level includes a set of objectives, sample code, and a mini challenge.
+* Each lab includes a set of objectives, sample code, and a mini challenge.
-* Students should work through levels in order, checking off skills as they go.
+* Students should work through the labs in order, checking off skills as they go.
 * Mentors are available to assist with troubleshooting and questions.

 ---